Federal Direct Stafford Loans

 The U.S. Department of Education will pay your student loan funds through Finger Lakes Community College.
 Your loans will be disbursed in two equal installments, 6 weeks after the start of each term.
 If you are receiving a single semester loan, you will receive two disbursements in the term.
 The first will come 6 weeks after the start of the term and the second will come after the mid-term of the semester*.
 Your loan money must first be applied to your school account to pay for tuition and fees, and other school charges.
 If loan money remains, the Student Accounts Office at FLCC will send your disbursement to Higher One, a financial services and payment company.
 Higher One will then send you your refund depending on the disbursement method (FLCC One debit card, paper check or ACH transaction into an existing bank account) you selected with them.

 *Note: If you are taking late starting classes, disbursements may be held until you begin six(6) credit hours.

-If you have previous Federal Stafford Loans through a private lender or lenders (ie. Citizens Bank, Sallie Mae, M &T Bank etc.) AND you have Federal Direct Stafford Loans, you will repaying two or more different loan servicers.
-If you want to check the current holders of your Federal Stafford Loans go to the National Student Loan Database System.
-After you graduate or stop attending college you may be able to consolidate your loans into a single Federal Consolidation Loan.
+If you have previous Federal Stafford Loans through a private lender or lenders (ie. Citizens Bank, Sallie Mae, M&T Bank etc.) AND you have Federal Direct Stafford Loans, you will be repaying two or more different loan servicers.
+If you want to check the current holders of your Federal Stafford Loans, go to the National Student Loan Database System.
+After you graduate or stop attending college, you may be able to consolidate your loans into a single Federal Consolidation Loan.